suvratapte/suvratapte.github.io/_drafts/consistent-hashing.md

 hash of the closest node in clockwise direction.
 If `key-hash` is greater then all the values in `node-hashes`, we wrap around and select `(first node-hashes)`.

+Now our API for consistent hashing is complete and ready for use!

+Let's use it for the same example scenarios that we used for mod n hashing.